robin-raymond/zax.io/basics.md

 cast            // pre-unary unsafe type conversion operator outercast       // unsafe outer type cast operator
-                // convert from contained type pointer to container type pointer copycast        // pre-unary unsafe void copy cast
+                // convert from contained type pointer to container type pointer copycast        // pre-unary unsafe `Unknown` copy cast
-                // treat the raw `void` pointer as pointing to an instance of
+                // treat the raw `Unknown` pointer as pointing to an instance of
                 // the casted type and make a copy of the contents lifecast        // unsafe shared lifetime cast operator
                 // converts a raw pointer to share a lifetime an existing